anthrax3/empirejs2016/braindump.md

 # Braindump

+conflict struggle resolution
+what it is --> what it could be harms & solvency

 Introduction
 - from kitchens to computers

+- what does it mean to be a chef?
+  - Appetite
+  - Hospitality
+  - Teamwork

 - obviously there are a lot of things, the restaurant industry is known for that we shouldn't emulate
   - yelling
   - militaristic iteration